0cjs/hello-rust-apt/README.md

 - `webhello/`: Source for Rust "web Hello" program, a web server that replies to `GET /hello`.
-- `webhello/test-hello-server`: Test program run against the build
-  container: starts the web server and confirms that it's running and giving a correct response.
+- `test-hello-server`: Connects to the server, confirming that it's running and giving a correct response.
 - `docker/`: Docker configurations for build and test containers
-- `.build/docker/build`: Build of webhello.
-- `.build/docker/test`: Test of apt-packaged version of webhello.
+- `package/`: Debian packaging scripts and configuration (non-standard format).
+- `.build/docker/*`: Docker contexts for the image builds.

 Details